 – crumb chicken or fish

 – just helping and spending time with you

+Read out age appropriate guide to cooking with kids here.
 Make sure to teach your kids to help clean up afterwards too 🙂

 Reading food books

 Books are well known to provide a vital role in child development.
 Specifically reading books about food is important, enjoyable and educational.
 Our top tip is to pick books that talk about how food is grown, that is fun and with positive messages.
 Some of our favourites include ‘What’s growing?’
 By Kate Wengier, ‘We are growing a rainbow for dinner’ by Nutrition Australia and ‘Vegetables’ by Tanya Nagy.
 We have just launched our new book ‘What if vegetables were people’ and the sequel ‘What if Fruits Were Animals’.

 Go to the fruit and veg shop and get kids to help count the carrots, choose green veggies for dinner and some red for lunch boxes.
 They can be involved choosing the colours for the week (both fruit and veggies).
 This gives them the chance to interact with fresh produce away from the table.
 It’s not about eating or tasting, it’s about becoming familiar and comfortable with fresh produce.
 Learning what a ripe avocado is, smelling the cantaloupe to see if it’s ready and checking the bottom of strawberry punnets for the best ones.
 I usually let them each choose something to eat as a snack after shopping, that’s how my son first decided he liked raw mushrooms!

 My 3 boys LOVE helping to plan the meals.
 I will often let them choose a meal to go on the fortnightly plan especially on the school holidays.
 Meal planning together gives me the opportunity to teach them about making sure they include a: